Teaching Gender-Affirming Care

 Meet Olivia, Roc, and Viola!

-Engage with three characters through a series clinical interactions and observe their lived experiences
+Engage with our three main characters through a series clinical interactions and observe their lived experiences

 Olivia (They/Them/Theirs)